Long before the COVID-19 pandemic started burning through our planet, the networks were already battling another scourge: ransomware.

 Cyber insurance conundrum

-Companies are now looking to invest cyber insurance as they battle cyber threats.
+Companies are now looking to invest in cyber insurance as they battle cyber threats.

 Shi notes that getting cyber insurance is important as part of being resilient against cyberattacks but should not be seen as a panacea.
 “Insurance was invented for accidents and mishaps, attackers are targeting insured organizations, and that’s no accident.”